ibm-cloud-docs/watson-assistant/build-custom-extension.md

 1. In the **Review extension** step, review what has been imported.

+    - The **Review authentication** table shows information about the authentication methods defined in the OpenAPI document.
+(Authentication methods are defined by the `securitySchemes` object in the OpenAPI document.)

-    - The **Review servers** table shows the URLs of the servers defined in the OpenAPI document, along with any required server variables.
+    - The **Review servers** table shows the URLs of the servers defined in the OpenAPI document, along with any server variables that must be specified.

     - The **Review operations** table shows the operations that the assistant will be able to call from an action step.
 An _operation_ is a request using a particular HTTP method, such as `GET` or `POST`, on a particular resource.